About Me

 Important hormone production is regulated in sleep.
 Without sleep your hormones can become imbalanced.

+Sleep is where our bodies heal and repair our tissues that have been damaged.
 For instance, when you work out, it is during the rest and sleep process that the body repairs itself and makes you stronger.

-tay asleep.
+There are things you can do to help you get to sleep and stay asleep.
 A comfortable bed is important for a good nights sleep.
 Watching Television or being on a computer will stop your sleep hormone "Melatonin" production due to the light emitted from the screens.
 So turning off the lights is a good thing to help promote sleep.

 Turning off the mind chatter, and worried thoughts is important to for sleep.
 Many times at night, our minds go off into worry land and keep us awake.
 Try to "not think" of things you have to do, or things that worry you.
 Think good thoughts.